-The Group has 19 commercial properties with 33 units in its investment property portfolio as set out on pages 16 to 18.
+The Group has 19 commercial properties with 33 units in its investment property portfolio.
 These non-cancellable leases have a remaining term of between 10 months and 110 years (2023: 10 months to 111 years), excluding ground leases.

 Future minimum rentals receivable under non-cancellable operating leases as at 30 June 2024 are as follows: